-Create a Syslog endpoint docu CONDITION This will happen all the time unless you attach a condition on.
-Name My Syslog endpoint ★ Required The name of your endpoint, such as My Endpoint.
-Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log for Common Log format string appears by default).
-See Favarnish's descriptions of VCL variables, and Fastly's avance info. stly 's log files docs, Syslog address : 514 Required The domain name (or IP address) and port to which log streamed using TCP so be sure this port can receive in Token Optional authentication token to send in front of each lo og li ne.
-TLS No \$ Use Transport Layer Security (TLS) for secure logging.
+Create a Syslog endpoint Learn the basics in our Syslog logging endpoint documentation.
+CONDITION This will happen all the time unless you attach a condition.
+Name My Syslog endpoint Required The name of your endpoint, such as My Endpoint.
+Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log formatting (the Apache Common Log format string appears by default).
+See Fastly's log files docs, Varnish's descriptions of VCL variables, and Fastly's available VCL variables for more info.
+Syslog address : 514 Required The domain name (or IP address) and port to which log should be sent.
+Logs are streamed using TCP so be sure this port can receive incoming TCP traffic.
+Token Optional authentication token to send in front of each log line.
+TLS No \$\\$ Use Transport Layer Security (TLS) for secure logging.